Xbox Series X and Xbox Series S -- Everything We Know About Microsoft's Next-Gen Consoles

 With the Xbox Series X launch coming up, here is everything we know (so far) about Microsoft's jump into next-generation gaming.

 The next generation of consoles is upon us.
 Later this year, we will be introduced to the future of gaming with brand new consoles.
 Microsoft has been much more upfront with the Xbox Series X, the newest iteration of Xbox’s console lineup.
 Taking a less traditional approach to console launches, it will certainly be interesting to see how everything pans out for the upcoming next-gen console.
-With so many different variables in play, here is everything we know about the Xbox Series X.
+With so many different variables in play, here is everything we know about the Xbox Series X and its counterpart, the Xbox Series S.

 Xbox Series X Console Specs

-UPDATE: Microsoft has officially revealed the specs for the Xbox Series X, and it seems Windows Central’s projected specs weren’t too off.
+Microsoft has officially revealed the specs for the Xbox Series X, and it seems Windows Central’s projected specs from the initial rumors weren’t too off.
 When the console launches, it will come packed with a custom processor that uses AMD’s Zen 2 and RDNA 2 architectures.
 So, what does this all mean?
 Well, you can definitely expect the Xbox Series X to be more powerful.
 In fact, it will have four times the processing power of an Xbox One with 12 teraflops of GPU.

 The Xbox Series X does have some tricks up its sleeve.
 The console will have a form of variable rate shading (VRS) that will allow developers to utilize the power of the Xbox Series X more efficiently.
 “Rather than spending GPU cycles uniformly to every single pixel on the screen, they can prioritize individual effects on specific game characters or important environmental objects,” says Head of Xbox Phil Spencer in the announcement.
 “This technique results in more stable frame rates and higher resolution, with no impact on the final image quality.”